toddpress/web.dev/src/site/content/en/learn/performance/images/index.md

 title: Images
 authors:
   - imkevdev
-description: TODO
+description: Images represent a large portion of the data transferred on many web pages today.
+In this module, you'll learn about how to optimize images, and serve them efficiently so that you minimize wasted bytes, regardless of the device used.
 date: 2023-09-01
 tags:
   - performance
 ---

 {% Aside 'important' %}
 The following is a general overview of image performance.
-For an in-depth treatment on the subject, check out the [Learn Images course](/learn/images/),
+For an in-depth treatment on the subject, check out the [Learn Images course](/learn/images/) for more information on things such as specific file formats and [high performance performance image workflows](/learn/images/automating/).
 {% endAside %}

 Images are the [heaviest](https://almanac.httparchive.org/en/2022/page-weight#fig-8) and [most prevalent](https://almanac.httparchive.org/en/2022/page-weight#fig-3) resource on the web.
 As a result, optimizing your images is expected to improve your page's performance.
 In most cases, optimizing your images means reducing the network time by sending fewer bytes.